 ST100 Starter Kit

-The ST100 Starter Kit is a laboratory system for a complete continuous wave radar (CW) and consists of the motherboard having a USB 1 interface to a computer, a simple K-Band transceiver (K-LA1) in the form of an active antenna and the software for evaluation the received signals.
+ST100 Starter Kit is a laboratory system for a complete continuous-wave radar (CW) and consists of the motherboard having a USB 1 interface to a computer, a simple K-band transceiver (K-LA1) in the form of an active antenna and the software for evaluating the received signals.
 The Provider of this tool is RFbeam Microwave Ltd., headquartered in Switzerland.
 The ST100 Starter Kit is ideal for the development of experience in the field of Doppler radar and can optionally be modified in its application by additionally offered transceivers.

 Since the expected Doppler frequencies are in the range up to 16 kHz (corresponding to a radial speed of 360 km/h), the core of the main board consists of a stereo processor, which was developed for acoustic applications.
 This one is equipped with two built-in low-noise analog to digital converters, which transmit a digital output signal with a resolution of 16 bit over the USB-1 interface to the computer.
-The two independent channels allow an analysis of amplitude and phase angle by using a transceiver with synchronous detector and I&Q– output pins.
+The two independent channels allow an analysis of amplitude and phase angle by using a transceiver with a synchronous detector and I&Q– output pins.

 The software represents these signals on the screen of the computer in two charts: Time-Domain and Frequency-domain.
 The received signals may be stored in the computer memory and can be played back on the mainboard to represent measurement results at a later time again.
 This feature makes this Starter Kit very interesting for teaching because the results obtained in field experiments can be examined separately in the classroom at a later time.